MapsterMapper/Mapster/README.md

-##Fpr - The Mapper of Your Domain
+##Mapster - The Mapper of Your Domain

+What was Fpr is now Mapster!
+Had to grow up (a little).

 [![Build status](https://ci.appveyor.com/api/projects/status/krpp0nhspmklom1d?svg=true)](https://ci.appveyor.com/project/eswann/fpr)

 A fast, fun and stimulating object to object mapper for .Net 4.5.

-Fpr was originally forked from FastMapper (https://fmapper.codeplex.com/).
+Mapster was originally forked from FastMapper (https://fmapper.codeplex.com/).
-Fpr maps properties by convention, including nested complex objects and collections, but also supports explicit mapping.
+Mapster maps properties by convention, including nested complex objects and collections, but also supports explicit mapping.

 This fork fixes some issues and includes some additions to make the mapper more configurable and useful for .Net 4.5: